-GRANDMAMA'S HOUSE is an organization dedicated to helping low-income seniors remain in their homes so they can age in place with dignity.
+GRANDMAMA'S HOUSE (GMH Ministries, Inc.) is a nonprofit organization dedicated to helping low-income seniors remain in their homes so they can age in place with dignity.

 Grandmama's House was created by seniors for seniors to ensure that seniors in Southwest Atlanta could age in place with dignity and pass on generational wealth.
 It was founded by Charnette Trimble (far left) in 2018.
 Prior to launching GMH, Charnette worked in the healthcare industry for over five years and holds a BA in Finance from Georgia State University.